Multi-resolution Enhancement for Full Spectrum Neural Representations: Methods

-\paragraph{Architecture and training of INR} For the subnetworks that represent each scale (i.e., \{$\psi_{\omega_j},\psi_{\omega_J}$\}), we use independent SIREN networks with three hidden layers, where the sine layer frequencies are varied across scales, which controls the distribution of frequencies the network represents.
+\textbf{Implementation Details} For the subnetworks that represent each scale (i.e., \{$\varphi_{\omega_j},\phi_{\tilde \omega_J}$\}), we use independent SIREN networks with varying width and depth, where the sine layer frequencies are varied across scales/but fixed across experiments, which controls the distribution of frequencies the network represents.
 The subnetwork size is controlled solely by adjusting the hidden layer dimensions.
 The enhancement kernel network is also implemented using a SIREN, with tunable hidden layer width but fixed frequency parameters $\omega_0=30$ for the first layer and $\omega=30$ for the hidden layers.
-We choose to apply the enhancement structure to the finest detail band (i.e., $\mathbf{d}_2$ level to the $\mathbf{d}_1$ level) and we use SIREN for lower frequency scales.
+Details about the configurations for the Cu$_3$Au sample experiments are summarized in Table~\ref{tab:standard_methods} and ~\ref{tab:wavelet_methods}.
+SIREN is used as a backbone as it consistently achieved the best standalone performance across the scientific datasets examined in this work.
+We choose to apply the enhancement structure to the finest detail band (i.e., $\mathbf{d}_2$ level to the $\mathbf{d}_1$ level).
 This choice is data-dependent (e.g., distribution of information across wavelet bands), but we found it sufficient for all evaluated scientific datasets, where the most challenging information to compress resides in the finest details.
-In practice, the enhancement network can be applied at any scale.
+In practice, the enhancement network can be applied at any scale. \\ We implemented our framework on one NVIDIA A100 GPUs with 40 GB memory.
+To optimize inference and decompression, all trained model weights are stored in half precision (2 bytes per entry).
+For training stability, we maintain a master copy of the parameters in full precision and use mixed-precision updates.
+A more detailed description of the network, training and hardware can be found in SI~\ref{appendix:training}.